guidanoli/luav/README.md

        luav help

 Available commands:
-    all  Lists all available versions of Lua cmds  Lists all available commands comp  Prints completion options for a command get  Download a specific version of Lua help  Prints information about commands init  Prints luav initialization code list  Lists all downloaded versions of Lua make  Run make for a specific version of Lua set  Sets a Lua version as default unset  Unsets a Lua version as default
+     all  Lists all available versions of Lua cmds  Lists all available commands
+    comp  Prints completion options for a command get  Download a specific version of Lua help  Prints information about commands
+    info  Lists information about all available versions of Lua init  Prints luav initialization code
+    list  Lists all downloaded versions of Lua make  Run make for a specific version of Lua rm  Remove Lua version
+     set  Sets a Lua version as default unset  Unsets a Lua version as default update  Update index
 ```

 ## Example